joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/08/04/technology/internet-censorship.html?searchResultPosition=3

 **As Monkeypox Spreads, U.S. Plans to Declare a Health Emergency**\
-`The designation will free up emergency funds and lift some bureaucratic hurdles, but many experts fear containment may no longer be possible.`\
+`The designation would free up emergency funds and lift some bureaucratic hurdles, but many experts fear containment may no longer be possible.`\
 https://nytimes.com/2022/08/04/health/monkeypox-emergency-us.html?searchResultPosition=4

 **A Judge Said He Would Reverse New York City’s School Budget**\